Learn to Meditate: Popular Types of Meditation (for Beginners)

 End the meditation by falling asleep

-I often turn on specific sounds to help me sleep.
-I’m very susceptive to sounds and find it very helpful, even for my mediation.
-YouTube is great for that (here is another current favourite) but you have to leave the screen on which drains the battery and gives off some light.
-Also makes my phone heat up and the speakers aren’t that good.
+However, you have to leave the screen on which drains the battery and gives off some light.
+It also makes my phone heat up and the speakers aren’t that good.

 3. Body Scan